CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Human Participants

 We recruit college-level participants with a background in computer science to conduct experiments in Section~\ref{sec:harder_ins} and Appendix~\ref{app:ext_analysis:solvable}.
 For instructions, participants are asked to follow the synthesized instructions directly as part of the evaluation process.

+The instructions given to participants are shown in Prompt~\ref{fig:human-eval-prompt}.
 All participants are compensated at a rate of \$10 per hour for their time and effort.
 We do not record any personal information, and all participants provide informed consent.
 The experiment does not involve surveys, interviews, or behavioral tracking.